alittlemarket/alittlemarket.github.io/_posts/2016-01-20-deal-with-fast-sftp-transferts-using-php.md

 {% endhighlight %}

-*Note : the code is also cleaner and more readable than with PHP-SSH2, as the library provides a nice object oriented API*
+*Note : the code is also cleaner and more readable than with PHP-SSH2, since the library provides a nice object oriented API*

 Let's test it :